-As of the date of this Information Circular, 475,000 DSUs have been awarded to directors and are outstanding under the DSU Plan.
+As of the date of this Information Circular, 485,537.097 DSUs are outstanding under the DSU Plan.

 Dividends

 Subject to the absolute discretion of the Board, in the event that a dividend (other than a stock dividend) is declared and paid by the Company on Common Shares, the Board may elect to credit each DSU Participant with additional DSUs.